raboley/the-heroes-journey/source/index.html.md

 Now whenever that [source lucid chart](https://app.lucidchart.com/documents/edit/e9f142be-ca5e-4177-8f14-36c544f655ca/-gyaVl7tAo0L#?folder_id=home&browser=icon) is updated you will see it update here shortly after.
 No more repeat copy paste or stale diagrams

-@todo #17:15mins Add screenshots (bonus points for gif) of how to add an embed link to this documentation.

 # Small Incremental changes with PDD